The Ultimate SEO Guide For Beginners

 SEO Guide For Beginners Part II – Business Citation Pages

 Part of SEO involves the creation of business citation pages.
 Business citation pages are nothing more than an online profile for all your business info- including your business name, address, phone number, email etc. A few of the larger websites for business citations include Google, Bing, Yahoo WhitePages, Yelp etc. Google sets up your business citation page with your business info, and it is the same info is the same on your website, social media profiles, your Bing other business citation pages.

 Having multiple business citations is good for SEO purposes.
 When there is a lot of consistent information that can be found about your company it is good for SEO.
 This consistency makes you seem established and trustworthy, and those are two important ranking factors for a domain.

-SEO Guide Part III – Keyword Research, Content & Going Beyond SEO
+SEO Guide For Beginners Part III – Keyword Research, Content & Going Beyond SEO

 If you can optimize a page for one of these “long-tail” keywords, you can penetrate the search results pretty easily.
-It also helps to have keywords that are location-based, such as “Orlando” or “Altamonte Springs”.
+Keywords that are Geo-located – “Orlando” or “Altamonte Springs”.
+This is the SEO application of niche marketing.
 It’s better to be #1 for “Winter Park family attorneys” than #30 for a something more popular like “attorneys” because you will actually gain traffic from being #1.
 You will not gain much traffic from being #30.